Settings

 Is the following statement True or False:

-Policies and procedures when it comes to physical security is non-essential.
+Policies and procedures when it comes to physical security are non-essential.

 View Options Again